 It helps students to not only proliferate their mental level but also to sharpen their minds.
 NCERT conducts NTSE for students studying in Class X. The exam is conducted at 2 levels i.e. Stage I (State Level) & Stage-II (National Level).
 NTSE consists of Mental Ability Test (MAT) and Scholastic Aptitude Test (SAT).
-Quota for State/UT has been declared in information broachure published by NCERT.
-The scholarships under the present scheme are awarded to the candidates for pursuing courses in sciences and social sciences up to doctoral level and in professional courses like medicine and engineering up to second-degree level subject to the fulfillment of the conditions.
-There is no prescribed syllabus for the examination.
-However, in SAT part questions are being asked from curriculum of secondary level (IX and X) of respective state board for NTSE Stage-I and curriculum of secondary level (IX and X) of CBSE for NTSE Stage-II.
+There is no specific prescribed syllabus for this exam.
+However, in SAT mostly questions are asked from the curriculum of the secondary level (IX and X) of respective state board for NTSE Stage-I and curriculum of secondary level (IX and X) of CBSE for NTSE Stage-II.

 Features of the NTSE Exam Pattern:

 Exam Mode: Pen & paper-based test (answers to be marked on the OMR sheets)